securevale/android-rasp/README.md

 when (checkResult) {
     is Result.EmulatorFound -> {} // app is most likely running on emulator
     is Result.DebuggerEnabled -> {} // app is in debug mode
+    is Result.Rooted -> {} // app is most likely rooted
     is Result.Secure -> {} // OK, no threats detected
 }
 ```